Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

 ## Release 15.10.06.002

  * Added support for Legacy Matrix 9.6V motor/servo controller.
- * Cleaned up build.gradle file.
+ * Cleaned up org.firstinspires.ftc.teamcode.build.gradle file.
  * Minor UI and bug fixes for driver station and robot controller apps.
  * Throws error if Ultrasonic sensor (NXT) is not configured for legacy module port 4 or 5.